La golondrina

 "La golondrina" (English: "The Swallow") is a song written in 1862 by Mexican physician Narciso Serradell Sevilla (1843–1910), who at the time was exiled to France due to the French intervention in Mexico.

-The lyrics come from a poem written in Arabic by the last Abencerrages king of Granada, Aben Humeya, in a translation by Niceto de Zamacois, which Sevilla found in a magazine used as packing material.
+The lyrics come from a poem written in Arabic by the last Abencerrages king of Granada, Aben Humeya, in a translation by Niceto de Zamacois, which Serradell found in a magazine used as packing material.
+They use the image of a migrating swallow to evoke sentiments of longing for the homeland.
+It became the signature song of the exiled and expatriate Mexicans.

-The Spanish lyrics use the image of a migrating swallow to evoke sentiments of longing for the homeland.
-It became the signature song of the exiled Mexicans.
-The song was recorded in 1906 by Señor Francisco.
-A guitar instrumental was recorded by Chet Atkins in 1955.
-The song has also been recorded by Caterina Valente (1959), Nat King Cole (1962), Plácido Domingo (1984), Flaco Jiménez (1992, instrumental), Caetano Veloso (1994), and Guadalupe Pineda (2004).
+Spanish recordings

-In 1948, Gene Autry sang the song in his Cinecolor film, "The Big Sombrero".
+The song was notably recorded by Señor Francisco in 1906.
+In 1948, Gene Autry sang the song in his Cinecolor film The Big Sombrero.
+Other recorded versions include: